The ALC is pleased to announce a call for applications for the Peace, Security and Development Fellowships for African Scholars. Apply below.

 - Creating and strengthening digital knowledge transfer platforms and policy influencing processes.

-- In order to be considered eligible, candidates must have citizenship in an African country.
+Eligibility: In order to be considered eligible,

 - Successful candidates must hold valid travel documents prior to acceptance.